Garzone Chromaticism for ImprovisationMay 22, 2019

 It is also important to think about the relationship of the note to the triad (what chord tone are you playing?) as you go through the exercise so that you can really get the most out of it.

-If you're not confident about triad spellings, chord tones, or just generally lost in the theory here, I'd suggest checking out the (gentle) introduction to guitar chord theory here!
+If you're not confident about triad spellings, chord tones, or just generally lost in the theory here, I'd suggest checking out this (gentle) introduction to guitar chord theory here!

-Likewise, for some extra practice to help with this exercise, there's the intro to jazz guitar arpeggios.
+Likewise, for some extra practice to help with this exercise, here's an intro to jazz guitar arpeggios.

 Chromatic Concept - 6:44